Sting (musician)

-Gordon Matthew Thomas Sumner (born 2 October 1951), known as Sting, is an English musician and actor.
-He was the frontman, principal songwriter and bassist for the rock band the Police from 1977 until their break-up in 1986.
+Gordon Matthew Thomas Sumner (born 2 October 1951), known as Sting, is an English musician, songwriter and actor.
+He was the lead vocalist, principal songwriter and bassist for the rock band the Police (1977–1984, 2007–2008).
+He began a solo career in 1985, after leaving the Police, and has included elements of rock, jazz, reggae, classical, new-age, and worldbeat in his music.

 Sting has sold a combined total of more than 100 million records as a solo artist and as a member of the Police.
 He has received three Brit Awards, including Best British Male Artist in 1994 and Outstanding Contribution to Music in 2002; a Golden Globe; an Emmy; and four Academy Award nominations.
 As a solo musician and as a member of the Police, Sting has received 17 Grammy Awards.
 He was inducted into the Rock and Roll Hall of Fame as a member of the Police in 2003.
 Sting has received a star on the Hollywood Walk of Fame; the Ivor Novello Award for Lifetime Achievement from the British Academy of Songwriters, Composers and Authors; a CBE from Queen Elizabeth II for services to music; Kennedy Center Honors; and the Polar Music Prize.
 In May 2023, he was made an Ivor Novello Fellow.